-*The address on the TSA Form 418, FAA Airman Certificate and FAA Medical certificate should match the address on your Government-issued picture identification.
+*The address on the TSA Form 418, FAA Airmen Certificate and FAA Medical Certificate should match the address on your government-issued picture identification.

-It is imperative that the applicant chooses which airport he/she wants to use for purposes of accessing the FRZ.
-The applicant will be able to use all three airports within the Maryland Three; however one must be selected as a "base”.
+It is imperative you choose which airport you want to use for purposes of accessing the FRZ.
+You will be able to use all three airports within the Maryland Three; however one must be selected as a "base."

-The PIN applicant will receive an email from the Maryland Three Program once FSDO vetting portion of the application has been completed.
-The email message will also be sent to the airport manager of the applicant’s choice.
+As a PIN applicant, you will receive an email from the MD-3 Program once the Flight Standards District Office (FSDO) vetting portion of the application has been completed.
+The email message will also be sent to the airport manager of your choice.

-All MD-3 applicants are required to pass a Criminal History Background Check (CHRC) before being authorized to operate into or out of the Maryland Three airports.
-NATA Compliance Services (NATACS) can help you comply with the MD-3 Program.
+All MD-3 applicants are required to pass a CHRC before being authorized to operate in or out of the Maryland Three airports.
+NATACS can help you comply with the MD-3 Program.
 The following link is a TSA guide on how to complete the fingerprinting process for the CHRC with NATACS.